 - It also uniquely provides an in-built USB formatting tool to free up space in your USB stick once the installation is done.

-Universal USB Installer Pricing
+Universal USB Installer Pricing:

-It is for free to use for everyone.
+It is free to use for everyone.

 6. Media Creation Tool (Windows, Free)